-Additional revenues (approximately \$155,000) are necessary in order for FPB to continue to cover the costs associated with additional staff and to maintain office space and equipment.
+Additional revenues are necessary in order for FPB to continue to cover the costs associated with additional staff and to maintain office space and equipment.
 Additional revenues are also necessary to continue to improve the work environment by providing training and purchasing needed equipment.
-In addition, FPB began in 2001, developing (with appropriate funds) an automated system known as FEIRS, to replace its manual paper and pen inspection reporting process.
+In addition, FPB began in 2001, developing (with appropriated funds) an automated system known as FEIRS, to replace its manual paper and pen inspection reporting process.
 Approximately \$10,000 in additional revenue per month will be needed to maintain the system.
 This system has been put in place to enhance FPB's fruit and vegetable inspection processes.
-FPB has also begun to cover the costs associated with the Training and Development Center (TDC) in Fredericksburg, VA.
-A portion of the appropriated funds received in October 2001 were for infrastructure improvements including the
+FPB has also begun to cover the costs associated with the TDC in Fredericksburg, VA.
+A portion of the appropriated funds received in October 2001, were for infrastructure improvements including the development and maintenance of the inspector TDC.
+With appropriated funding now depleted, FPB is now obligated to support the TDC under revenues from the terminal market user fee inspection program.